 Author: Oxfam Australia

 Publisher: Oxfam Australia

-Keyword(s): communities, Consent, free prior and informed consent, governance, indigenous, indigenous peoples, landscape management, minerals, natural resource management, rights, water management
+Keyword(s): communities, governance, Indigenous peoples, landscape management, mineral extraction, natural resource management, rights, water management